-Welcome to Holy Trinity Micklegate.
+Welcome to Holy Trinity, Micklegate

+Our parish is located on York's historic Micklegate, the ancient western entrance to the city.
 Holy Trinity Micklegate is the only monastic building in York to survive as a regular place of worship.
 A church has stood on this site for more than 900 years.
 In 1089 the Benedictines from Marmoutier in Normandy, known in York as the 'Alien Benedictines', created a priory here, on the site of a pre-Conquest church, which itself was possibly the successor of Alcuin of York's great Saxon church, the Alma Sophia.
 The priory was ended by the Dissolution of the Monasteries in 1536, after which the building became a parish church.
 York’s famous medieval Mystery Plays began each year outside the gateway to Holy Trinity and for generations the script for the plays was kept here.

 Worship at Holy Trinity